-Stage Which Parameter Where How/Monitoring Equipment Monitoring /Reporting Time/Frequency Why Cost Drilling Around the site licensed laboratories.
+Stage Which Parameter Where How/Monitoring Equipment Monitoring /Reporting Time/Frequency Why Cost Responsibility Around the site licensed laboratories.
 Then they will be compared to previous results.
-Exploration (Drilling) Well Blowout Accidents / Drilling Location Check the availability of an Emergency Action Plan.
+Exploration (Drilling) Well Blowout / Accidents Drilling Location Check the availability of an Emergency Action Plan.
 Check whether all employees receive training on emergency conditions Check whether emergency drills are implemented periodically.
 Check if the Blow Out Prevention Equipment is in working order.
 Well progress will be controlled, measures will be taken when there is a problem Emergency Action Plan will be checked before work starts.
 It will be prepared specifically for the site by the Drilling Contractor's Site Management before mobilization at the site in line with the principles set out in this document, once the contractor is selected.
 To avoid any harm to the workers or the local communities.
-Included in Project Cost Sensitive Area (Cultural Heritage) Exploration Land Preparation & Drilling Affecting / Destruction of Sensitive Areas Drilling Location And Area of Influence Control of Chance Find Procedure Weekly and in case of complaints/events In the case of damage to sensitive areas, restoration is difficult.
-Furthermore, permanent damage may occur in the event of destruction of cultural assets Included in Project Cost ECOLOGICAL IMPACTS (Flora-I Fauna) Exploration Land Preparation & Drilling Habitats and Natural Life Flora - Fauna Drilling Location and Neighborhoods It must be monitored by a biodiversity expert Once a Month after the drilling starts And Seasonally before drilling It should be monitored and reported by the biodiversity expert.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Sensitive Area ( (Cultural Heritage) Exploration Land Preparation & Drilling Affecting / Destruction of Sensitive Areas Drilling Location And Area of Influence Control of Chance Find Procedure Weekly and in case of complaints/events In the case of damage to sensitive areas, restoration is difficult.
+Furthermore, permanent damage may occur in the event of destruction of cultural assets Included in Project Cost Site Manager of Contractor with support from Environmental Manager ECOLOGICAL IMPACTS (Flora-F 'auna) Exploration Land Preparation & Drilling Habitats and Natural Life Flora - Fauna Drilling Location and Neighborhoods It must be monitored by a biodiversity expert Once a Month after the drilling starts And Seasonally before drilling It should be monitored and reported by the biodiversity expert.
 Monitoring studies will be done for plant taxa and fauna taxa especially for the species that need to be protected.
-Included in Project Cost Exploration Land Preparation & Drilling Aesthetic and Landscape Problem (Visual Pollution) Drilling Location and Neighborhoods Control of Grievance Reports Field Observations Daily & before the site is closed at the end of work Prevention actions should be taken.
+Included in Project Cost Environmental Manager with support from Biodiversity Expert Exploration Land Preparation & Drilling Aesthetic and Landscape Problem (Visual Pollution) Drilling Location and Neighborhoods Control of Grievance Reports Field Observations Daily & before the site is closed at the end of work Prevention actions should be taken.
 It is more difficult and costlier to restore aesthetic values when damage occurs.
-Included in Project Cost Exploration Land Preparation & Drilling Increase in Traffic Load Drilling Location And Transportation Routes Control of field and traffic routes Checking vehicle maintenance records Control of compliance with the Traffic Management Plan Control of grievance mechanism records related to traffic complaints Daily Socially disturbing Environmental impacts cause exhaust emissions, causing health problems when uncontrolled.
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager Exploration Land Preparation & Drilling Increase in Traffic Load Drilling Location And Transportation Routes Control of field and traffic routes Checking vehicle maintenance records Control of compliance with the Traffic Management Plan Control of grievance mechanism records related to traffic complaints Daily Socially disturbing Environmental impacts cause exhaust emissions, causing health problems when uncontrolled.
 Failure to take precautions can result in accidents or public discomfort.
-Included in Project Cost SOCIAL IMPA ACTS Exploration Land Preparation & Drilling Increase in Traffic Load Drilling Location And Transportation Routes Control of field and traffic routes Checking vehicle maintenance records Control of compliance with the Traffic Management Plan Daily Socially disturbing.
+Included in Project Cost Site Manager of Contractor SOCIAL IMPA ACTS Exploration Land Preparation & Drilling Increase in Traffic Load Drilling Location And Transportation Routes Control of field and traffic routes Checking vehicle maintenance records Control of compliance with the Traffic Management Plan Daily Socially disturbing.
 If measures are not taken, it can cause accidents.
-Included in Project Cost
+Included in Project Cost Site Manager of Contractor with support from Environmental Manager and Grievance Response Officer